Lucasggk/Create_macro_bloxfruits/README.md

 local uiname = "your uiname"
 EqSword("") -- fill with the sword used in the combo

-EqGun("") -- fill with the weapon used in the combo/otherwise, don't change
+EqGun("") -- fill with the Gun used in the combo/otherwise, don't change

 EqStyle("") -- fill in the style used in the combo